VoPhuongAnh/-Online-Retail-II-Analysis-Project/README.md

 |   max |  19152.00 |           2010-12-09 20:01:00 |  25111.09 |    18287.00 |
 |   std |    107.42 |                           NaN |    146.13 |     1680.81 |

 </br> The Min in Quantity and Price columns look weird since negative number of stocks bought by customer should not less than 0.
-However, we can also see the negative item quantity and
+However, we can also see the negative item quantity and price in some types of invoice for purpose of adjustment the number.
+Hence, we might not attempt to remove these missing value, at least for now, until we review all case of missing and hopefully decide which ones should be maintained in the dataset.

+</br> We also see that there is missing values in Customer ID column.
+This might happen due to system errors when recording the transactions or mistake of staff during invoice issuance process.
+Generally speaking, our analysis is aim to cluster the customer base on RFM features, so that it does not make sense if we finish clustering the customer but end up lacking of information of those customers (which we must retreive from their Customer ID).
+I hope that you can also understand what I'm trying to saying.

-  - Look at the descriptive
+  - Look at the descriptive of ```object``` columns:

   - Aggregated metrics per customer:
   - Verify data types (e.g., InvoiceDate as datetime).
   - Summarize key metrics (e.g., transaction count, Quantity, UnitPrice).